DGPO: RL-Steered Graph Diffusion for Neural Architecture Generation: Method

 \subsection{Two-Phase Training}

-\textbf{Phase~1: Pretraining.} The diffusion model is trained on the benchmark architecture distribution using the standard cross-entropy loss.
-This phase learns the structural grammar of the search space - valid node types, connectivity patterns, and size distributions.
+\textbf{Phase~1: Pretraining.} The diffusion model is trained on the benchmark architecture distribution using the denoising cross-entropy loss $\lossCE$, which trains $\varphi_\theta$ to predict $\graphzero$ from noisy inputs $\grapht$ at uniformly sampled timesteps $t \in \{1, \ldots, T\}$.
+No reward signal or advantage term is used; the model learns the structural grammar of the search space - valid node types, connectivity patterns, and size distributions - purely from the data distribution.

 \textbf{Phase~2: RL fine-tuning.} Starting from the pretrained checkpoint, the model is fine-tuned using the DGPO objective~\eqref{eq:dgpo_loss}.
 Layer freezing (75\% of parameters) stabilizes training and prevents catastrophic forgetting; gradient accumulation compensates for the small batch sizes required by online reward evaluation.
 This phase shifts the generation distribution toward the reward signal while preserving the structural validity learned in Phase~1.